People Share Stories About Their Most Ridiculous Roommate Situation

 I relished the freedom I had being out from under my parents’ thumb.
 She asked if I had a guy in my life, and I sadly revealed that I hadn’t had one since college, four years ago.
 Angelique said I seemed sweet and naïve; and offered me the slot on the spot.

 Angelique was a fading Heather Locklear.
 Though she was clearly once a looker, now her face was puffy, with slight frown lines.

 White-blonde hair framed her high cheekbones and too-tanned, weathered skin.
 She kept the lights dim.
 I thought at the time, it was to save money.

 In her prime, she told me, in her heavy accent, with an ever-present drink in her hand, she was a model and she even managed to unearth old magazine clippings from foreign publications as proof.
 Her hangouts were NYC perennials like Elaine’s and Michaels.
 She was so beautiful, she said, her former husband actually ran across the street to first meet her when the light was green.

-I was in awe of her and her history with the other sex (I hadn’t exactly ever cut a swathe through men myself), and didn’t mind chatting with her when I got back from my lowly administrative job at MGM.
+I was in awe of her and her history with the other s*x (I hadn’t exactly ever cut a swathe through men myself), and didn’t mind chatting with her when I got back from my lowly administrative job at MGM.
+(My only access to glamour was that I came in early once to find Ted Turner sitting at the reception desk, taking calls).

 After the first week, she started complaining, wine glass in hand, about how unsatisfied she felt with her life, how there were no men to date, how her father never loved her.

 I tried to participate in the conversation, but I hardly had any relevant answers to her drunken questions, and had no idea how to advise her on men.
 I made up excuses to leave these “chat sessions” by pleading exhaustion and saying I had to get up early the next morning, while repeating, “I’m sorry, I have to go now.”
 Even after I closed the door, she kept talking to me.

 Weekends I’d get a breather because she’d head off to the Hamptons to work on her “art.”
 My parents would visit me every Sunday; my mom brought roasted chicken that I would eat for dinner during the week.

 One weeknight my dad brought an air conditioner to my room he installed on the windowsill.
 Suddenly, Angelique appeared on the periphery of my room, dressed in a negligee, shamelessly stretching in front of my father (she practiced yoga), to better display her body.
-He acted as politely removed as Don Draper would when faced with an undesirable paramour.
+He acted as politely removed as Don D****r would when faced with an undesirable paramour.
 “Daddy,” she said, in what she thought was a provocative manner, “you are so nice to your daughter.

 I wish my daddy had been as nice and handsome as you.”